Workers' Compensation Claims Process

 Workers' compensation insurance is an industrial insurance which every employer, with very few exceptions, is required to purchase to cover work place injuries and illnesses for its employees.
 Since the workers' compensation program is a no-fault program, neither the employer nor the employee has to assign fault for an injury occurring in the workplace.
 The steps of how a worker’s claim for benefits proceeds in the system are as follows:

 - An injured worker reports the injury or illness to his/her employer immediately.
-If the injury or illness is beyond first-aid, the employer is to complete the “Employer’s First Report of Injury” (Form 122) within seven days and is to send a copy of the injury report to the Labor Commission, the employer’s insurance carrier and give the injured worker a copy of the injury report.
-Most insurance companies also have reporting available to their insured employers either through the Internet or by calling an 800 number.
-This immediate notification allows the injured worker, employer and insurance carrier to immediately begin to have the injured worker receive the medical care needed to return to work as quickly as possible.
+If the injury or illness is beyond first-aid, the employer must report a First Report of Injury within seven days, this is done by reporting the injury to the workers' compensation insurance carrier, who in turn electronically reports the injury to the Labor Commission.
+A copy of the report is to be given to the injured worker.
+This immediate notification allows the injured worker, employer and insurance carrier to promptly begin to have the injured worker receive the medical care needed to return to work as quickly as possible.

 - The injured worker tells the medical provider that the injury or illness is work related.
 The injured worker must be seen first by the employer’s designated physician or medical facility if the employer has chosen a physician or medical facility.
 If there is no designated medical provider, or once they have seen the designated provider, the injured worker may choose to see a doctor of his/her choice.
 The doctor is to report the initial visit by “Physician’s Initial Report of Injury” (Form 123) of the injured worker to the Labor Commission, the insurance carrier and give a copy of the report to the injured worker.